Semi-flat illustration showing architectural project plans, work tools, and a warning shield icon representing security risks in project-based work.

 It’s not about fixing things when they break.
 It’s about designing systems that support how the business runs — especially when projects are the engine.

-For Architecture and Engineering firms, managed IT can provide:
+For Architecture, Engineering & Construction firms, managed IT can provide:

 • Intentional project system design